 For a day trip or longer stay, use these travel directions to get from Lisbon to Cascais, a coastal resort town with several beaches to explore, a harbour seafront and historic buildings.

 Want to visit the spectacular Cristo Rei statue of Christ overlooking Lisbon?
 You don’t need to book a tour.
-Find out how to reach the monument by public transport.
+Find out how to reach the monument by public transport, and some interesting facts about Lisbon’s replica of Christ the Redeemer.

 There’s a choice of transport links from Lisbon airport to the city centre.
 Find out about the best option to get to your hotel.

 Lisbon metro, or underground, is a great way to travel to most places in the city.
 Buy a Viva Viagem card and use the metro map to find out which stations to use to reach your destination, or to explore Lisbon’s top attractions.

 Useful and practical information to visit Portugal and Lisbon: timezone, weather, currency, electricity and plug system, communications, water, passports and visa, health, public holidays.